-With the enormous increase in the quantity of waste needing disposal, coupled with acute shortage of dumping sites, and sharp increase in the transportation and dumping costs the quality of environment, has got seriously deteriorated preventing sustainable development.
-As granite powder waste (GPW) is a fine material, it will be easily carried away by the air and will cause nuisance causing health problems and environmental pollution.
-Granite powder waste (GPW) is a fine material; it gets easily carried away by air and causes nuisance and health problems as well as environmental pollution.
-The major effects of air pollution are lung diseases and inhaling problems with the majority of people living in and around being affected the worst.
-In this present work, GPW to cement.
-To find in this investigation have used granite waste as partial replacement to different percentage the compressive strength, split tensile strength and flexural strengths of concrete have been determined.
+With the enormous increase in the quantity of waste needing disposal, acute shortage of dumping sites, sharp increase in the transportation and dumping costs affecting the environment, prevents sustainable development.
+The waste disposal problem is becoming serious.
+As it is a fine material, it will be easily carried away by the air and will cause nuisance causing health problems and environmental pollution.
+The major effect of air pollution are lung diseases, inhaling problems, the people who are living in and around are suffering from these problems.
+The waste disposal problem is becoming serious.
+In this present work, it is aimed at developing a new building material from the granite scrap, an industrial waste as a replacement material of Granite powder partial replacement of cement.
 By doing so, the objective of reduction of cost construction can be met and it will help to overcome the environmental problem associated with its disposal including the environmental problems of the region.